5 cheap and easy ways to upgrade your old tech

 Breathe new life into those dusty old machines.

-You might be used to throwing out or giving away gadgets when they reach the end of their useful life, but wait—you’ve got options.
+You might be used to throwing out or giving away gadgets when they reach the end of their useful life, but listen: you’ve got options.
 Many of the electronics you consider outdated can be upgraded rather than abandoned or replaced.

 We’re not talking about projects that require a high level of technical skill or a lot of money, either—there are simple ways to give your gadgets years of extra life.
 Here are five of our favorite strategies for reinvigorating old tech.

 Upgrading the hard drive inside a PlayStation 4 or an Xbox One isn’t particularly difficult, and it’ll cost you a lot less than buying a new console.
 This fix will net you more storage space for games and downloads, and might even provide a slight improvement on loading times, too.

 Sony has its own step-by-step upgrade guide, and if you’re using a Microsoft console, we recommend iFixit’s walkthrough.
 In most cases, you’ll need nothing more than a new hard drive and a screwdriver.
 Of course, If you’re willing to spend a little more money for an easier upgrade, just buy an external hard drive and plug it right into your console.

 Hard drives specifically suited for PS4 or Xbox One systems will often come branded as such, and there’s a wide selection.
 If you’re looking for an internal drive, you could go for the 2TB Seagate BarraCuda ($72 from Amazon), while one external option is the 4TB WD Gaming Drive ($105 from Amazon).